nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_requirements.rst

 ForensicVM was tested and supports the following operating systems:

-- :term:`Windows 10 or later`
+- Windows 10 or later
 - Autopsy 4.20 or later

 Processor
 --------------------

-- A :term:`64-bit multi-core processor` is recommended for optimal performance.
+- A 64-bit multi-core processor is recommended for optimal performance.

 Memory
 --------------------